glesica/glesica.github.io/quotes.md

   > being American is more than a pride we inherit, it’s the past we step into
   > and how we repair it.

-~ Amanda Gorman, The Hill We Climb
+~ Amanda Gorman, from The Hill We Climb

   > We look at the world once, in childhood.
 The rest is memory.